gnocchixyz/gnocchi-docker/README.rst

 used to build an image of `Gnocchi`_ latest version and run a small cluster of it.

+Choose prometheus or collectd based on requirement from docker-compose-host.yaml/docker-compose-prom.yaml and append it to docker-compose.yaml.

-The compose instance is made of:
+The compose instance is then made of:

-- A container running Gnocchi
+- Two containers running Gnocchi-api and Gnocchi-metricd
 - A container running PostgreSQL (indexer)
 - A container running Redis (storage)
 - A container running Grafana
-- A container running collectd
+- A container running collectd/prometheus

 To run it simply type::